department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 </div>

-### What kind of benefits can I get through the VR&amp;E self-employment track?
+### What kind of benefits can I get through the VR&amp;E Self-Employment track?

 - Coordination services and help with developing a proposed business plan
 - Analysis of your business concept